 - Make sure you have different ways to access your money.
 Leave some emergency cash somewhere in your bag, have two separate bank accounts and two different cards that you can use (don’t keep them together), and think about an emergency credit card.
 Keeping everything in one place is not sensible; imagine your wallet going missing with all your cash and cards in it!

 - Keep in contact with your friends and family.
 Not only is it safer for you to not completely cut contact with people back home and go off-grid, but it will also help you if you are feeling homesick and lonely, which could easily happen in a city.

-Getting bored, then, won’t be the problem.
+Getting bored won’t be a problem problem in Chicago.
 The trick is to not push yourself too much and burn out trying to do absolutely everything; give yourself days off to chill out and take stock, read a book in a cafe, or whatever.
 Be kind to yourself and you’re likely to have a great time.

 Is Chicago safe for solo female travellers?

 Just as Chicago is a cool, interesting, never boring, and fun city to explore for males travelling alone, the same goes for solo female travellers.
 If you are all about music venues, if you love art, or if you love exploring a city’s food scene – it’s all here for you.

 Cities are cities though, and like many of them all around the world, spending time in Chicago can pose more of a risk to women by themselves than to men.